Shira1805ozeri/Shaddow-bot/readme.md

 ## 🧑‍💻 Author

 Developed by **Shira Ozeri** as part of an advanced simulation project
-Course: *Semester project*
-University of Haifa
+Course: *Semester project*, under the supervision of Professor Roi Poranne University of Haifa,as part of a B.Sc. in Computer Science.